RStudio Connect provides flexibility over how uploaded content is configured and shared.

 at which point older bundles will be deleted.

 Users can manage their own bundles in the Connect dashboard by clicking the "Source Versions" button.
 Collaborators can delete, download, activate, and view activation logs for their applications' bundles.
 Activating a different bundle is a way of "rolling back" or "rolling forward" to an older or newer version of your application, respectively.

 Activating an alternative bundle for a Shiny application will cause new incoming users to be directed to the new version of the application but will not interrupt existing users of the application who are viewing the previously activated bundle.
 For reports, activating an alternate bundle will immediately render the newly activated bundle and promote it to be the authoritative version of that document.
 For parameterized reports, only the default variant will be rerendered; other instances of the report will not automatically be regenerated, but the next manual or scheduled update will be performed on the newly selected bundle.

-When Activating an alternative bundle for a Plumber API, existing requests will be serviced by processes already launched running the old code.
+When activating an alternative bundle for an API, existing requests will be serviced by processes already launched running the old code.
 New requests will be serviced by new processes running the new code.

 Once content has been published to RStudio Connect, the publisher may enter the "info" tab in the application settings pane and upload an image to be associated with the content.